A Beginner's Guide on International Trademark Registration through Madrid System

 If WIPO is satisfied that the international application conforms to the requirement, the mark will be registered and recorded in the International Register.
-Next, WIPO will publish it on WIPO’s Gazette of International Mark, in which case you may monitor the applications by real-time search using Madrid Monitor.
+Next, WIPO will publish it on WIPO’s Gazette of International Mark, in which you may monitor the international application by real-time search using Madrid Monitor.

-Please note that, different from the usual certificate issued by local IP Offices, the trademark certificate issued by WIPO is not a grant of trademark protection.
+Please note that different from the usual certificate issued by the local IP Offices, the trademark certificate issued by WIPO is not a grant of trademark protection.
 It merely certifies that the trademark has been recorded in the International Register.